kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

 ```

 ## Resume Postgres
-Say, the Postgres CR was deleted with `spec.terminationPolicy` to `Halt` and you want to re-create the Postgres using the existing auth secrets and the PVCs.
+Say, the Postgres CR was deleted with `spec.deletionPolicy` to `Halt` and you want to re-create the Postgres using the existing auth secrets and the PVCs.

 You can do it by simpily re-deploying the original Postgres object:
 ```bash